-Prior to returning to the Angell team in 2017, James spent nearly 14 years at various philanthropic institutions in New York.
+Prior to returning to Los Angeles in 2017, James spent nearly 14 years at various philanthropic institutions in New York.
 These included his roles as a Senior Philanthropic Advisor at Rockefeller Philanthropy Advisors and as part of the team managing the Environment and Contemplative Practice Programs at the Nathan Cummings Foundation.

 In addition to his graduate and undergraduate degrees, James served as the Chair of the New York chapter of Emerging Practitioners in Philanthropy, and on the boards of several organizations, including the Petey Greene Program.

 Janis Minton has served in the role of Senior Advisor since 2002, when she joined the Angell Foundation to assist in early strategic development.
 Janis continues to support the Foundation through innovative grantmaking strategies and by building trusting relationships in the philanthropic community.

 Janis has over thirty years of experience in the philanthropic and non-profit sectors.
 In 1995, she founded a boutique consulting firm called JMC Philanthropic Advisors, through which she provided management and philanthropic advisory services to family and corporate foundations and individual donors.
 In her continuing role as President of JMC, Janis strives to develop each client’s passion for investing in an effective strategy for change, creating an impact through meaningful and focused grantmaking.